cameronking4/vapi-ai-configurable-web-component/README.md

 ### Integrate Vapi Voice AI into your web applications effortlessly.

-Consume `<VapiWeb />` in your React or Next.js app & simplify everything with a component with all functionality you need baked-in. `<VapiWeb />` is intentionally designed for you to seamlessly integrate Vapi Voice AI services into your web applications.
+Add `<VapiComponent />` in your React or Next.js app & simplify Voice AI integrations.
+VapiComponent has everything you need baked-in and wraps all functionality and types for easy development. `<VapiComponent />` is intentionally designed for you to seamlessly integrate Vapi Voice AI services into your web applications.
 This component is turnkey: developers can effortlessly start and manage voice calls, handle various events, support function-calling, display live transcripts, and customize the UI.